Reds vs. Dodgers Player Props Betting Odds

 India Stats

-- India hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .300 with a home run and six RBI.
+- India has hit safely in six straight games.
+During his last 10 outings he is hitting .225 with a double, a home run, two walks and seven RBI.

 India Recent Games